playcanvas/blog/_posts/2014-06-18-meet-the-playcanvas-team-will-eastcott.markdown

 **Where do you see web based gaming in the future?**

 I see it becoming the pinnacle in convenience.
-Ultimate accessiblity.
+Ultimate accessibility.
 Completely cross-platform.
 And even more dynamic and open than it is today.

 **Can you describe one interesting thing about yourself?**